JunanLin/BiRLNN/README.md

 - torch 2.5.1 pairs with torchvision 0.20.x.
 If you upgrade torch, also upgrade torchvision to the matching series.
 - If you prefer conda-only installation, install torch/torchvision from the pytorch channel with a matching CUDA runtime, or use CPU-only builds consistently.

-## Retrosynthesis with AiZynthFinder: getting useful solvability estimates
+## Retrosynthesis with AiZynthFinder (UNDER DEVELOPMENT)

 We include a helper in `model/retrosynthesis_aizynth.py` that evaluates retrosynthetic solvability per episode for generated molecules.
-To get meaningful results:
+THIS PART IS CURRENTLY UNDER DEVELOPMENT.

+To examine retrosynthesis pathways using AiZynthFinder, follow the steps:

 - Provide a valid AiZynthFinder config YAML with expansion policies, ringbreaker, filter policy, and a realistic stock of purchasable building blocks.
 Example keys in `config.yml`:
   - expansion.uspto, expansion.ringbreaker: ONNX models + template CSVs